Annuity content is meticulously reviewed to ensure it meets our high standards for readability, accuracy, fairness and transparency.

 An annuity gives you the security of a guaranteed annual income, but there is no promise the money you receive 10 years from now will carry the same purchasing power as it did on the first day you invested, due to inflation.

-Inflation is the increase in value of materials, goods or services without a corresponding increase in the value of currency.
-Consider a loaf of bread.
-A year ago, the cost of that loaf of bread at the grocery store was $2, but now the same loaf of bread is $2.50.
+Inflation is the increase in the value of materials, goods or services without a corresponding increase in the value of money.
+For example, a loaf of bread may have cost $2 last year.
+But now the same loaf of bread is $2.50.
 As a result of inflation, your $2 cannot purchase the same goods as before.

 For example, an immediate annuity purchased in 2003 guaranteed you $1,000 a month for life.
 That was good enough to cover rent and utilities on your condominium.
 It might even have provided enough leftover funds for groceries.
 Fast forward 10 years: Inflation increased the cost of rent, utilities and groceries, but you’re still getting $1,000 a month from the annuity.
 You can cover the rent and utilities, but there is nothing left for groceries.
 Inflation wins, you lose.

 The U.S. inflation rate is based on the Consumer Price Index (CPI), a system of pricing consumers are charged for various products and services.
-According to the CPI, the current 2017 U.S. inflation rate is 2.2 percent.
-The U.S. Bureau of Labor Statistics determines the average annual inflation rate by calculating the percentage change between two given years.
+The current inflation rate for the United States is 2.9 percent.
+The average annual inflation rate is the percentage change between two given years.
+For example, from 2003 to 2017, the cumulative inflation rate was 33.66 percent.

 If you stretch that period out to 20 years — a reasonable goal for someone who retires at age 65 — you can see how inflation can take a chunk out of an annuity.